Mental Health Facilities Kenton, OH

 Wellspring Bellefontaine Union Station - 21.1 miles from Kenton, OH

 Wellspring Bellefontaine Union Station is a mental health clinic in Bellefontaine, Ohio, located at 613 Hamilton Street, Suite 9, 43311.
 Wellspring Bellefontaine Union Station offers outpatient treatment.
-Wellspring Bellefontaine Union Station provides individual psychotherapy, trauma therapy and cognitive behavioral therapy to young adults, seniors 65 or older and adults.
-Some other services provided by Wellspring Bellefontaine Union Station include suicide prevention services, family psychoeducation and court-ordered outpatient treatment.
+Wellspring Bellefontaine Union Station provides cognitive behavioral therapy, group therapy and individual psychotherapy to children / adolescents, seniors 65 or older and young adults.
+Some other services provided by Wellspring Bellefontaine Union Station include suicide prevention services, court-ordered outpatient treatment and family psychoeducation.

 Learn More